 In 1946 Ina and her new husband Gordon took over the Capital Café in partnership with her brother and sister in law.
 They spent 4 years there and Ina says that it was a hard 4 years, although ‘I loved cooking’.

 ‘The shop layout.
 There was a long window of ice-cream and one of milk.
-Along the top of the counter there were little containers with flavouring for milk shakes.
-Seats in teh café and closed in booths at the back.
+Along the top of the counter, there were little containers with flavouring for milkshakes.
+Seats in the café and closed in booths at the back.

 ‘The buses travelled between the Sydney to Melbourne on the Hume Highway [which ran along the main street] and they would stop in the morning and afternoon.
 Drivers had a uniform and pretty handsome as well.